-When parents have several kids and neglect them, the eldest child takes the heat
+When parents have several kids and neglect them, the eldest one takes the heat.

 I have recently come across several examples of another interesting pattern of family dysfunction.
 It takes place in families that consist of several siblings and in which the parents were severely neglectful of them when they were growing up.
 The patterns I am about to describe are particularly likely to occur when the adult who neglected the kids is the mother, and the oldest child is a female.

 (As with all patterns I discuss in this blog, I describe prototypes or the most typical scenarios.
 This means that there will always be plenty of variations in the patterns that are determined by a literally infinite number of biological, psychological, cultural, and historical variables).

 Parental neglect of a large family of children may stem from any of a number of factors: parental depression, parental alcohol or substance abuse, mothers who had been bullied by demanding and violent husbands, husband who had made sure that their wives were perpetually pregnant, parents who were overly-enmeshed with their own families-of-origin, families that are subject to severe religious strictures against the use of birth control and/or against mothers working outside the home, and a host of others.

 In many of these families, childcare duties fall on the oldest of the siblings, who is pressed into service to take care of the younger ones.
 This situation is a setup for highly disturbed sibling relationships later on in their lives, after all of the siblings have grown into adulthood.

 There are three reasons for the sibling discord in such a situation that I would like to focus on and describe: